What is the Preferred Dividend?

 - Hence it keeps on fluctuating since the shareholders decide rates keeping in mind the profitability and future outlook of the Company.

 #3 – Cumulative or arrears in dividend

-- One of the important features of the preferred dividends is that shareholders are entitled to a preferred dividend every year irrespective of the profitability of the Company.
+- Shareholders are entitled to a dividend every year irrespective of the profitability of the Company.

 - But sometimes, on account of business exigencies, a company may not be in a position to pay to shareholders.

 - In such circumstances, dividends are accumulated and are paid in a subsequent year.

 - Let’s understand the impact of one of the business exigencies on payment of preference dividend with the help of a practical illustration.